EduardMalkhasyan/Savable-ScriptableObjects-Unity/README.md

 If class for example marked savable from control and also autosave, access SO from script and it on change it will be saved automaticly
 ![Control Panel](https://github.com/user-attachments/assets/ae9ca109-cce8-4b12-8b54-71ffd14e61ec)

+## Saving & Loading
+- `SaveData()`: Saves the current state of the ScriptableObject to `PlayerPrefs`.
+- `DeleteData()`: Clears saved data and resets values to defaults.
+- `ManualSaveData()`: Allows manual saving during edit mode in Unity Editor.
+- `SaveReserveData()`: Save Default SO data for future reset in resources folder as JSON file.

 ### Example: Accessing and Modifying Data
 ```csharp
 public class Test : MonoBehaviour